-At Abbey View Primary Academy, the health, safety and well-being of every child is our paramount concern.
+At Abbey View Primary Academy, the health, safety and well-being of every child is of paramount importance.
 We listen to our pupils and take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils at Abbey View.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education“ September 2018, we have a Designated Safeguarding Lead for Child Protection, Ms M Mirza (Principal) who has received appropriate training for this role.
 It is Ms Mirza’s responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.